belkinsa/SenseOpenness/posts/why-plaintext/index.md

 ![Drafting in Markdown](http://senseopenness.com/Images/Blog/DraftingMarkdown.png)

 It seems that working in the Open is allowing me to think in different ways of how to do thing and this is one example.

+**EDIT TO ADD:** I forgot to talk about  that Plain Text formats don't change over versions of programs and the formats are mostly Open.